njonsson/cape/README.markdown

 ### Mirror some Rake tasks, but not others

 Cape lets you filter the Rake tasks to be mirrored.
-Note that Cape statements must be executed within a `Cape` block.
+Note that Cape statements must be contained in a `Cape` block.

     # config/deploy.rb